Online Post-Professional Doctor of Physical Therapy

 The profession of Physical Therapy has evolved over many years.
 The most substantial changes for the Physical Therapist have to do with the extent to which they must prepare to function effectively in a vital healthcare role.
 To that end, today's practitioner must also be prepared to act as consultant, educator, administrator, and clinical scholar, which requires advanced skills in critical thinking in addition to the traditional entry-level preparation of the past.

 Licensed Physical Therapists now have the opportunity to earn a post-professional Doctor of Physical Therapy degree at Utica College through this innovative online program.
-Courses are all taught by qualified and experienced clinicians and are taken online in addition to one campus residency.
+DPT courses are all taught by qualified and experienced clinicians and are taken online in addition to one campus residency.

 About the ppDPT Program